oracle-livelabs/goldengate/ggma-topologies/initial-setup/initial-setup.md

        </copy>

-2. Move to the <code>scripts</code> directory
+2. Move to the <code>scripts/UseCases</code> directory

        ```
        <copy>
-       cd scripts
+       cd scripts/UseCases
+       ls
        </copy>

        ```

+       This displays the different topology use case directories that would be used in the upcoming labs.

     You will be able to see the scripts that are going to be used in the labs for data replication and testing purposes.
 The <code>scripts</code> folder contains the sub-directory <code>01_Reporting</code>.

-3. Move to the <code>Reporting</code> directory.
-It contains the REST-API directory for cURL and the Admin Client directory for OBEY commands.

 You may now **proceed to the next lab** to run cURL scripts to set up data replication and test for standard reporting.